dymium-org/dymiumModules/modules/matsim/README.md

 Then quite RStudio and launch in again to try `library(rJava)`.
 If the error still presist then Google search is your best friend\!

-# Known issues

-The MATSim melbourne scenario has the following unresolved issues

-  - strategy setting ‘SubtourModeChoice’ doesn’t work.
-If this setting is used, the error will be raised about modeParam ‘pt’ and ‘walk’ not being valid.